-Shocking Facts about Artificial Sweeteners and Your Gut
+Shocking Facts about Artificial Sweeteners & Your Gut

-Here’s a rundown of three problems artificial sweeteners could cause.
+Here’s a rundown of three concerns artificial sweeteners could cause.

 1. Fake Sweeteners Cause Glucose Intolerance

-One study suggests Splenda, a popular sucralose-based sweetener, can decrease good bacteria levels in the gut.
+One study suggests popular sucralose-based sweeteners can decrease good bacteria levels in the gut.
 But it’s not just sucralose; other studies suggest all artificial sweeteners can actually influence the microbiota (your gut’s bacteria).
 This loss of good bacteria can lead to glucose intolerance, something that could lead to diabetes.

 2. Artificial Sweeteners Lead to Weight Gain